freedombird9/freedombird9.github.io/_posts/2015-12-25-ifttt-development.markdown

 It polls the server of the channel which provided the Trigger every 15 minutes.
 As a channel developer, we should return an array of items.
 Each item should have an unique ID and a timestamp.
 The IDs are used to prevent Actions from firing more than once on the same item.
-So IFTTT keeps a record of all the items it gets, and triggers the Action once there is a new item (identified by the ID field) comming in.
+So IFTTT keeps a record of all the items it gets, and triggers the Action once there is a new item (identified by the ID field) coming in.

 The items should also contain any data that might be used by the Action.
 In our Facebook -> Twitter example above, the Facebook **New status message** Trigger should provide at least the content of the message as a string in addition to